ADPer0705/my_notes/Cybersecurity/NETWORKING/Network_Protocols/Telnet.md

 *Telnet* is a network protocol **used on the internet or local area networks** to **provide a bi-directional interactive text-oriented communication facility** using a virtual terminal connection
 - Telnet is an application protocol which allows you, with the use of telnet client, to connect to and execute commands and a remote machine that's hosting a telnet server
+- can be described as a remote command-line access

 The telnet client will establish a connection with the server.
 The client will then become a *virtual-terminal* allowing you to interact with the remote host